 Meaning

-In the quote “Ceremonies are important.
+“Ceremonies are important.
 But our gratitude has to be more than visits to the troops, and once-a-year Memorial Day ceremonies.
-We honor the dead best by treating the living well.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+We honor the dead best by treating the living well.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.

 Theme